gudiseva/stackedit/Coursera-Scala/Functional Programming-Week1.md

 - Definitions of outer blocks are visible inside a block unless they are shadowed.

 #### Nesting
-- name space control
+- Name space control
-reusing outer definitions without passing them explicitly in parameters
+- Reusing outer definitions without passing them explicitly in parameters

+### Semicolons
+if there are more than one statements on a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5OTI3ODc3NSwtMTc5OTYzMjkxMywtNz
+eyJoaXN0b3J5IjpbMTM0NzEzNDQ4MiwtMTc5OTYzMjkxMywtNz
 M2NzgyNzMwLC0xMTk2MTk4MTE3LDcxNDQ1MTg3OCwtMTU0NDEx
 NDMyNywtNjMzNTE2MDg1LDE2MjkxOTk0MTMsMTc1NDExNzA5NS
 wtNDk4ODUwMTMwLDYzMzUxNzY0MiwxODYxMDY2Nzg3LDE5ODgx